MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 - Switch parameters should not be given default values.
 They should always default to false.
+- Switch parameters are excluded from positional parameters by default.
+  Even when other parameters are implicitly positional, switch parameters are not.
+  You _can_ override that in the Parameter attribute, but it will confuse users.
 - Switch parameters should be designed so that setting them moves a command from its default functionality to a less common or more complicated mode.
 The simplest behavior of a command should be the default behavior that does not require the use of switch parameters.
-- Switch parameters should not be mandatory since a switch, when used, can only be `$true`.
+- Switch parameters should not be mandatory.
   The only case where it is necessary to make a switch parameter mandatory is when it is needed to differentiate a parameter set.
 - Explicitly setting a switch from a boolean can be done with `-MySwitch:$boolValue` and in splatting with `$params = @{ MySwitch = $boolValue }`.
-- Switch parameters are of type `SwitchParameter` but implicitly convert to Boolean.
+- Switch parameters are of type `SwitchParameter`, which implicitly converts to Boolean.
 The parameter variable can be used directly in a conditional expression.
 For example: